SKS: Development history

-In terms of production numbers, the SKS was the ninth most produced self-loading rifle design in history.
-While remaining far less ubiquitous than the AK-47, both original Soviet rifles and foreign variants can still be found today in civilian hands as well as in the arsenals of insurgent groups and paramilitary forces around the world.
+While remaining far less ubiquitous than the AK, both original SKS carbines and foreign variants can still be found today in civilian hands as well as in the arsenals of insurgent groups and paramilitary forces around the world.
 The SKS has been circulated in up to 69 countries, both by national governments and non-state actors.
-In 2016, it was still being widely circulated among civilians and non-state actors in at least five of those countries and remained in the reserve and training inventories of over 50 national armies.
+In 2016, it remained in the reserve and training inventories of over 50 national armies.